Deciphering and disrupting the social, spatial and temporal systems behind transnational human trafficking: a data science approach

 8. Victims, their families and communities: Other key longer-term beneficiaries of our research are targets and victims, their families and communities.
 Anything our work can do to improve targeted prevention and early intervention to recognise and respond to victims is likely to play a small but important part in mitigating the potentially devastating social, economic and health impacts of trafficking.

-Description The research is still very much ongoing, but in terms of outputs thus far, one of the key findings is that there are significant challenges in analysing the geographies of human trafficking (Cockbain et al., 2022).
+Identifying and explaining major methodological challenges in analysing the geographies of human trafficking (published in leading geography journal Applied Geography (Cockbain et al., 2022).
+This work has already been cited 13 times and was one of the ten most downloaded articles for Applied Geography for over a year after publication.
+The methodological issues identified here have substantial implications for attempts to support more (and higher quality) quantitative geospatial analysis of trafficking (a very underdeveloped part of the research literature).
 Some of these challenges are inherent to the nature of trafficking as an issue (e.g. a complex, distributed phenomenon with multiple linked locations, events and actors), but others are a result of the stark limitations in the scale and nature of data currently collected and issues in its recording (eg lack of fixed format reporting results in a wide range of different spatial specificity, which is challenging from an analytical perspective).

 First Year Of Impact 2018